iKenndac/new-blog/content/posts/2023-09-05-swift-on-the-server-talk-additional-reading.md

 This year at [iOSDevUK](https://www.iosdevuk.com), I gave a talk on using Swift on the Server with Vapor to build an app's backend in Swift.

-You can download the slides [here](/pictures/ServerSideSwiftServicesForSmallStartupSuccess.pdf).This post contains some links to additional resources.
+You can download the slides [here](/pictures/ServerSideSwiftServicesForSmallStartupSuccess.pdf).

+This post contains some links to additional resources.

 ### The Basics